Werbung ausblenden

 right peu wrong peu

-Even if you do not feel quite confident yet, all words will be available as a sound sample also in the following chapters.
-So you always have a chance to hear how the words are going to be pronounced the correct way.
-And, when looking into a dictionary you always have the phonetic script that guides you which one of the many sounds it is.
+You may not feel quite confident yet, but don´t worry!
+All words will also be available as sound samples in the following chapters, so you´ll always be able to hear the correct pronunciation.
+And when you check a word in the dictionary, you always have the phonetic script that lets you known which one of the many sounds it is.